sevignator/sudoku-generator/README.md

 # Sudoku Generator

-Project 1 built in the context of the back-end career path from [Boot.dev](https://boot.dev).
+First personal project built in the context of the back-end career path from [Boot.dev](https://boot.dev).

+## Description

+A program that generates a valid random Sudoku grid and renders it in HTML.
+Each time that the user refreshes the page, a new grid gets generated.

+The next step in this project will be to randomly remove numbers from the grid and make it an actual puzzle.

 ## Setup